globerhofer/HIPAA-policies/source/sections/14-disposable_media_policy.md

 Datica utilizes dedicated hardware from Subcontractors. ePHI is only stored on SSD volumes in our hosted environment.
 All SSD volumes utilized by Datica and Datica Customers are encrypted.
 Datica does not use, own, or manage any mobile devices, SD cards, or tapes that have access to ePHI.

+## 14.1 Applicable Standards

-## 14.1 Applicable Standards from the HITRUST Common Security Framework
+### 14.1.1 Applicable Standards from the HITRUST Common Security Framework

 * 0.9o - Management of Removable Media

-## 14.2 Applicable Standards from the HIPAA Security Rule
+### 14.1.2 Applicable Standards from the HIPAA Security Rule

 * 164.310(d)(1) - Device and Media Controls

-## 14.3 Disposable Media Policy
+## 14.2 Disposable Media Policy

 1. All removable media is restricted, audited, and is encrypted.
 2. Datica assumes all disposable media in its Platform may contain ePHI, so it treats all disposable media with the same protections and disposal policies.